BlaqueDevs/se-assignment-day-4-software-project-management-Nwamaka77/README.md

 Communication Tool: They serve as an effective communication tool, providing a clear and concise overview of the project schedule to stakeholders and team members.

-By using Gantt charts to develop and manage a detailed project schedule, project managers can enhance clarity, improve time and resource management, track progress effectively, and communicate project timelines efficiently.
-This ultimately contributes to the successful completion of the project.

 ## 8. What are the core issues that your software aims to address?
 Why are these problems significant to your target audience?